LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 and the second part is defining how to sample the discrete states (locations) from the phylogeny shared with the 1st part.

-### Modeling based on a nucleotide alignment
+### Coalescent based phylogenetic model

-We first specify priors for the first part of mdoel as the following parameters:
+The canonical model in the first part of this analysis includes the following parameter distributions:

 1. Dirichlet prior on, `π`, the equilibrium nucleotide frequencies (with 4 dimensions, one for each nucleotide);
 2. LogNormal prior on, `κ`, the transition/transversion ratio;
 3. LogNormal prior on, `γ`, the shape parameter of discretize Gamma;
-4. Discretized gamma prior on, `r`, the vector of site rates where a rate for each site in the alignment;
+4. Discretized gamma prior on, `r`, the vector of site rates with a rate for each site in the alignment;
-5. LogNormal prior on, `Θ`, the effective population size (with as many dimensions as there are branches in the tree);
+5. LogNormal prior on, `Θ`, the effective population size;
-6. Coalescent (constant-size) prior on, `ψ`, the time-scaled (i.e., in absolute time) phylogenetic tree.
+6. Coalescent (constant-size) prior on, `ψ`, the time-scaled phylogenetic tree which is scaled according to the unit of sampling time associated with taxa.
+The time unit in this data is years.

 Finially, the phylogenetic continuous-time Markov chain distribution, `PhyloCTMC`, utilizes the instantaneous rate matrix `Q` retured from a deteminstic function `hky`,